sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 | 6    | Hall-Effect signal        |
 | 7    | --unused--                |

-On the left are the original functions and wiring paths, and on the right are the functions adding the MegaSquirt.
+On the left are the original functions and wiring paths, partitioned, then on the right we change pin 6 for the MegaSquirt ignition output.
+This simulates the pulsing signal we get from the Hall-Effect, without needing an high-current ignition driver to directly power the coil.

 | Pin   | Function  |      | Pin   | Function               |
 | ----- | --------- | ---- | ----- | ---------------------- |